AbinitioDGA/ADGA/README.md

 The test data and results within ADGA for our usual testbed SrVO3 (strongly correlated metal) can be found in **srvo3-testdata/** and **documentation/README.pdf** respectively.

 ## Authors
-Anna Galler, Patrik Thunström, Josef Kaufmann, Matthias Pickem, Jan M. Tomczak and Karsten Held.
+Anna Galler\*, Patrik Thunström, Josef Kaufmann, Matthias Pickem, Jan M. Tomczak and Karsten Held.

+\* Corresponding author.
+E-mail address: galler.anna@gmail.com

 ## License
 This project is licensed under the GNU General Public License v3 which can be found in **LICENSE**.